13 Reasons Why

 I’ll start with the obvious positives.
 13 Reasons Why is a show that demands you watch and pay full attention, because you will come away affected.
 Through the force of the actors, you’ll feel touched by the show’s core message, which is to be more alert and more aware of the people in your life.

-The largest negative 13 Reasons Why has is the conceit that Hannah Baker (Katherine Langford) has created 13 sides of cassette tapes detailing her first and final year at her new school before killing herself.
+The largest negative of 13 Reasons Why is the conceit that Hannah Baker (Katherine Langford) has created 13 sides of cassette tapes detailing her first and final year at her new school before killing herself.
 The conceit holds the viewer emotionally hostage.

 It would seem like after all of her recording, Hannah would have realized that she should probably tell her parents about everything that’s happened to her so she can get the help she needs.
 Hannah and every other kid in this story neglects to tell their parents (or even each other) about anything going on in their lives, which is intensely frustrating.
 Also, Hannah’s too-cool-for-school narration is infuriating.
 Hannah sometimes seems to think that suicide is something she can use to make a point and then come back from later.